Skip to main contentLink to External Link Policy

 What Do We Know About Safety?

 • Goldenseal may change the way your body processes many medications.
-An NCCIH-funded study found that levels of metformin—the most commonly prescribed diabetes medicine—decreased about 25 percent in healthy adults who were given goldenseal extract plus metformin.
+For example, a study funded by the National Center for Complementary and Integrative Health (NCCIH) found that levels of metformin—the most commonly prescribed diabetes medicine—decreased about 25 percent in healthy adults who were given goldenseal extract plus metformin.
 This drop was enough to potentially hinder glucose control in people with type 2 diabetes taking metformin.
-Therefore, people with type 2 diabetes who are taking metformin should consult their health care provider before using goldenseal.
+If you take any type of medicine, talk with your health care provider before using goldenseal or other herbal products; some herbs and medicines interact in harmful ways.

 Keep in Mind